General Manager, Cyber Security Practice

 The final pillar addresses the increase in data due to the adoption of 5G technologies.
 While this is still an emerging area, careful consideration and planning will be required when looking forward to ensure organizations can securely adapt to the increase in data traffic.

 Gagnon and Sansalone are confident that such innovations and strategies cement Bell’s position as a leader in cyber security and digital transformation.
 “We see ourselves as being an important contributor to the cyber security community in Canada,” Gagnon says.
 “We have over 400 security professionals across Canada supporting three operations centres, and we partner with the leading technology companies in Canada.
-That’s why we are the only communications provider recognized by the IDC Marketscape as a Canadian leader in security .”
+That’s why we are the only communications provider recognized by the IDC Marketscape as a Canadian leader in security four years in a row.”